Draft.dev

 • Visual Kanban boards that make workflow status instantly clear

-• Flexible customization without complex setup requirements
+• Flexible customization without complex setup or coding requirements

 How to Set Up Your Trello Editorial Content Calendar